creecros/MetaMagik/README.md

 Forked from [Metadata Plugin](https://github.com/BlueTeck/kanboard_plugin_metadata) and added functionality ontop of previous plugin, **there is no need to use both plugins**

-1. This plugin uses Metadata to create Customizable Fields.
+1. This plugin uses Metadata to create Customizable Fields for tasks.

-2. A settings panel, allows you to create fields.
+2. A settings panel, allows you to create custom fields for tasks.

 3. Fields will show up when creating/modifying tasks.